 Part of our standard process for managing risk is to consider the economic, environmental and social sustainability of our customers and potential customers.
 We do this by:

 - working closely with our customers to understand their businesses;

-- having a clearly expressed and communicated risk appetite in relation to environmental matters
+- having a clearly expressed and communicated risk appetite in relation to reputational and environmental matters;

-- undertaking a comprehensive analysis throughout the credit decisioning and management process to identify potential issues
+- undertaking a comprehensive analysis throughout the credit decision and management process to identify potential issues; and

-While environmental risk can arise from a number of areas, from a lending perspective we focus on:
+While reputation and environmental risk can arise from a number of areas, from a lending perspective we focus on:

-- the nature and location of the property where the business operates (both leased and owner-occupied property) on which the activity occurs i.e. environmentally sensitive sites
+- the nature and location of the property where the business operates (both leased and owner-occupied property) on which the activity occurs or where security property is located;

 All lending decisions are referred to a credit decision team who closely evaluate:

 - the legislative or regulatory restrictions or controls under which the business must operate;